cf73/humanity/content/collections/books/childrens-books.1.md

         text: 'by Traci Sorell'
   -
     type: paragraph
+  -
+    type: paragraph
     content:
       -
         type: text
         marks:
           -
             type: bold
-        text: 'Or about how to get along with other Earthlings:'
+        text: '        Or about how to get along with other Earthlings:'
   -
     type: paragraph
     content: